SimeonDee/langgraph-tutorial-series/README.md

 # langgraph-tutorial-series
-A Series of langgraph tutorials code for building multi-agent ai systems/workflows.
+A Series of LangGraph tutorials code for building multi-agent ai systems/workflows.

 Implemented to train my students in a workshop